 The lightning-rod system is an excellent lightning conductor and thus allows the current to flow to ground without causing any heat damage.
 Lightning can “jump around” when it strikes.
 This “jumping” is associated with the electrical potential of the strike target with respect to the earth’s potential.

-On taller structures, the area of protection extends only about 30 metres from the base of the structure.
-Lightning rod types(Left top) Vertical rods or masts up to 15 metres in height create lightning protection zones that extend in a 45° cone from the rod’s tip.
+Lightning rod types, Vertical rods or masts for example: from 2m to 30m in height create lightning protection zones that extend in a 45° cone from the rod’s tip.

 Lightning conductors typically have an upward pointing spike.
 The other end is attached to Ground through a low resistance band of copper conductor.
 The aim is to short circuit the electrical charge that builds up in the atmosphere, bypassing the fabric of the building.